World Wrestling Council

-The World Wrestling Council (WWC) (Spanish: "Consejo Mundial de Lucha"), is a Puerto Rican professional wrestling promotion based in Puerto Rico.
-It was originally established as Capitol Sports Promotions in 1973 by Carlos Colón Sr., Victor Jovica, and Gorilla Monsoon.
+The World Wrestling Council (WWC; Spanish: "Consejo Mundial de Lucha") is a professional wrestling promotion based in Puerto Rico.
+It was originally established as Capitol Sports Promotions in 1973 by Carlos Colón, Victor Jovica, and Gorilla Monsoon.
+By the mid-1990s, the promotion had changed its name to the World Wrestling Council.
 It was a member of the National Wrestling Alliance until 1988.
-By the mid-1990s, the promotion had changed its name to the World Wrestling Council.
+WWC is among the oldest professional wrestling promotions in the world and one of only eight in the entire world to reach its 50th anniversary in continuous operation.

 History

 Beginnings (1970s)

 Capitol Sports Promotions, with Carlos Colón, Victor Jovica and Gorilla Monsoon as promoters/co-owners of the organization, was a member of the National Wrestling Alliance (NWA) until late 1988, when Gorilla Monsoon left.
 The company then went bankrupt (as confirmed by Víctor Quiñones in an interview with prwrestling.com).
 Thomas Collado was the owner in 1976, before Carlos Colón and Victor Jovica.
+The promotion operated from its headquarters, located in Santurce, San Juan.

 Capitol Sports Promotions gained fame in Puerto Rican homes soon after their TV show, Super Estrellas de la Lucha Libre, went on-air every weekend on channel 4, WAPA-TV.
 The taped show is still aired on weekends (both Saturday and Sunday for two hours until March 2008 when it was reduced to one hour on both Saturdays and Sundays due to declining ratings).
 From 1973 to 1980 it aired on channel 11 (Telecadena Pérez Perry, then on Teleonce after the before mentioned went off the air), on channel 7 on Sunday evenings at 6pm and on Telemundo on Saturday mornings at 10am.